 Creating a Marketing Strategy for Your Nonprofit Organization

 We know what you’re going to say: “another strategy?”
-Or maybe something along the lines of “I already have enough to juggle as-is, I can’t add anything else to my workload.”
+Or maybe something along the lines of “I already have enough to juggle.
+I can’t add anything else to my workload!”

-We know that as nonprofit administrators or nonprofit marketing managers, you’re already spread pretty thin in terms of your workload.
-That’s why we’ve compiled a simple guide to help your organization create and implement a marketing strategy in a way that may easily integrate into your existing workflow.
-We’ve even included some frequently asked questions that may resolve your resistance to this not-so-daunting strategy!
+We know that as nonprofit professionals, you’re already have a massive workload.
+So, we compiled a simple guide to help your organization create and implement a marketing strategy in a way that may easily integrate into your existing workflow.

 What is a Marketing Strategy?

-While the traditional ROI for marketing is to boost sales and brand awareness, nonprofit organizations can benefit from creating and implementing a marketing strategy.
-Strategic marketing can boost traffic to spread awareness of your mission, raise funds to support your services, and even attract new volunteers and supporters.
+While the traditional ROI for marketing is to boost sales and brand awareness, nonprofit organizations can also greatly benefit from creating and implementing a marketing strategy.
+Strategic marketing will boost traffic to spread awareness of your mission, raise funds to support your services, and attract new volunteers and supporters.

 The deliberate cohesion across the content in your organization’s outbound email messaging, website, social media channels, and any other communications efforts that your organization produces or distributes will help promote awareness of your mission.
-In for-profit companies, this is brand awareness, and is traditionally a strategic goal in marketing teams.
-As your organization increases awareness of your services and mission, there are more fundraising opportunities available.
-Think about it, the more people that know about your nonprofit, the larger potential funding pool you will have!
+As your organization increases awareness of your services and mission, there are naturally more fundraising opportunities available.
+Think about it – the more people that know about your nonprofit, the larger potential funding pool you will have!

 “Okay, a marketing strategy is clearly important for my nonprofit organization.
 But where do I start with such limited resources?”

 We’re glad you asked.
-We have compiled a simple, comprehensive, and resource-conscious guide to help you establish a marketing strategy for nonprofits.
+We have compiled a simple, comprehensive and resource-conscious 4 step guide to help you establish a marketing strategy for nonprofits.

-How to Create a Marketing Strategy for Your Nonprofit Organization
+4 Steps to Create a Marketing Strategy for Your Nonprofit

 Step 1: Consider Your Value Proposition

-Like for-profit companies and organizations, the value proposition is defining the specific benefit that individuals can expect to experience when they are the recipients of your organization’s services or viewers of your organization’s content.
-For some nonprofit organizations, such as homeless shelters, food banks, and other direct human services, this can be as easy as restating your mission statement.
+Just like for-profit companies, the value proposition is defining the specific benefit that individuals can expect to receive when they are the recipients of your services or viewers of your content.
+For some nonprofits, such as homeless shelters, food banks, and other direct human services, this can be as easy as restating your mission statement.

 Step 2: Define Your Target Customers

-With this list of target markets, you need to research their demographics.
-If you do not have the time or resources to conduct this research, an estimation or assumption will be suitable to get you started.
-It may even be mentioned or defined in your organization’s other strategies, so be sure to review them so you don’t have to duplicate work!
+With this list of target markets, you will need to research their demographics.
+If you do not have the time or resources to conduct this research, an estimation or assumption will be suitable to get you started!
+It may even be mentioned or defined in your organization’s other strategies, so be sure to review them so you don’t have to duplicate work.

 Age 25-30, single or young couple with no children